Public-Transport-Nuremberg/FastPULS/README.md

 `Currently only support the Haltestellen Endpoint with JSON and XML.`
 Fahrten and Abfahrten APIs need a diffrent project to get the data in the first place.

+### Data integrity
+I try my best to serve the original data i got from PULS, yes this includes randomly lowercase or uppercase "Kennungen" and other things i might not even notice.

 ### Plus Mode

 Activate Plus Mode by setting the environment flag `PLUS_MODE=true`.
 For additional logging, use `ENABLE_INIT_LOG=true`.
 Plus Mode's data retrieval is efficiently managed by a worker pool, whose size you can control with `PARALLEL_REQUESTS` (default is 10).